eclipse-vertx/vert.x/core_manual_python.md

 The request object has a property `method` which is a string representing what HTTP method was requested.
 Possible values for `method` are: `GET`, `PUT`, `POST`, `DELETE`, `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`, `PATCH`.

+#### Request Version

+The request object has a function `version` which returns a string representing the HTTP version.

 #### Request URI

 The request object has a property `uri` which contains the full URI (Uniform Resource Locator) of the request.
 For example, if the request URI was: